iliutaadrian/holiday-itinerary/README.md

    git clone <repository-url>
    cd vacation_itinerary
    ```
-2. Install dependencies (if any).
-3. Run the following command to start the application:
+2. Run the following command to start the application:
    ```bash
    docker-compose up --build
    ```
-4. Open the `localhost:7001`
+3. Open the `localhost:7001`

 ## Usage
 - Navigate through the days of your itinerary using the buttons provided.